mm04926412/Site-Net/README.md

 step 6.
 Run downstream sklearn models on traditional featurizers and output test MAES to file

 Run Featurizer_Downstream_sklearn.py to generate the test MAEs for the sklearn models trained on top of the xray diffraction pattern and flattened orbital field matrix.
-Line 170 contains a dictionary pointing to the location of the band gap and formation energy train and test datasets, please modify the dictionary to point the correct files.
+Line 170 contains a dictionary pointing to the location of the band gap and formation energy train and test datasets, please modify the dictionary to point to the correct files.

 ### Featurizer_Downstream_sklearn.py arguments